ricwtk/ci-labs/lab4.md

         return path_length
     ```

-3. As the path of each ant will be reset every iteration, defiine a method that reset the `path` and `cities`.
+3. As the path of each ant will be reset every iteration, define a method that reset the `path` and `cities`.

     ```python
     class Ant: